 Change to the number of contact hours

-New degree or certificate programs (also requires approval of the Board of Trustees)
+New degree or certificate programs (also requires approval of the Board of Trustees).
+The degree specifications will align with the Florida Administrative Code (F.A.C.)
+6A-14.030 (Postsecondary Instructional Unit Definitions and Awards in Florida College System Institutions)

-Changes to degree program requirements, degree composition, or degree program prerequisites
+Changes to degree program requirements, degree composition, or degree program prerequisites (in alignment with F.A.C.
+6A-14030)

-Changes to the structure of the Common Course Syllabus or to the content of items I – V of the Common Course Syllabus, with the exception of learning outcomes which are submitted for information purposes only
+Changes to the structure of the Common Course Syllabus or to the content of items I – IV of the Common Course Syllabus, with the exception of learning outcomes which are submitted for information purposes only.

-In addition, the Curriculum Committee may be asked to review information-only which include, but are not limited to, changes to existing courses that are initiated by the Statewide Course Numbering System, Provost and Vice President of Academic Affairs approved corrections to previous actions and necessary changes required during the summer when the Curriculum Committee does not meet.
+In addition, the Curriculum Committee may be asked to review information-only items which include, but are not limited to, changes to existing courses that are initiated by the Statewide Course Numbering System, Provost-approved corrections to previous actions, and necessary changes required during the summer when the Curriculum Committee does not meet.

 Submission of Proposals